pyrocko/grond/docs/source/method/index.rst

     :alt: alternate text
     :figclass: align-center

-    **Figure 5**: Residual bootstrap realisation of InSAR surface displacement data in Grond.
-(A) From data noise we (B) synthesise random correlated data noise, which is then (C) subsampled exactly as the observed data.
-These perturbation are then added as bootstrap residuals.
+    **Figure 5**: Residual bootstrapping of InSAR surface displacement data in Grond.
+(A) From displacements maps we extract noise and (B) synthesise random correlated data noise.
+(C) This synthetic noise is then subsampled exactly as the observed data.
+These random realisations are added to the residuals of each bootstrap chain.

 .. _optimisation: